A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: Introduction

 \section{Introduction}

-The term \textit{neglected tropical diseases} (NTDs) was introduced in 2005 to describe a diverse group of infectious diseases found primarily in tropical and subtropical regions.
-These diseases disproportionately affect impoverished communities and have historically received limited investment in research and development of new treatments and vaccines, and political commitment to their control and elimination.
+The term \textit{Neglected Tropical Diseases} (NTDs) was introduced in 2005 to describe a diverse group of infectious diseases found primarily in tropical and subtropical regions.
+These diseases are most prevalent in resource-limited communities and have historically attracted insufficient investment in research, treatment, and vaccine development, as well as limited political prioritisation of their control and elimination.
 Although NTDs rarely cause death, they often lead to long-term disabilities, such as blindness, disfigurement, and chronic fatigue, which severely impact individual quality of life and economic productivity.
 The control of NTDs is guided by three fundamental strategies: prevention, accurate diagnosis, and effective treatment.

 One of the most widely implemented strategies for controlling NTDs is mass drug administration (MDA), which involves the regular distribution of medications to entire at-risk populations, regardless of individual infection status.
 As a preventive public health intervention, MDA aims to reduce both individual infection and community-level transmission, and has become a cornerstone of global efforts to control and eliminate several major NTDs, such as schistosomiasis, soil-transmitted helminthiases (STH), lymphatic filariasis, onchocerciasis, and trachoma.
 Although caused by diverse pathogens, ranging from parasitic worms to bacteria, this group of NTDs all respond effectively to MDA, whose impact can be observed within a range of days to months since its roll out.
 However, sustained community-level benefits and potential interruption of transmission typically require repeated MDA cycles over years (e.g. \cite{anderson2014}).
 Furthermore, the drugs used in MDA typically cause only mild and transient side effects, such as gastrointestinal discomfort or dizziness, or no side effects at all, making them safe for administration on a large scale, even to asymptomatic individuals \citep{mohammed2018}